Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average insurance rates for a Dodge Challenger are $1,342 a year for full coverage.
-Comprehensive insurance costs an estimated $254, collision costs $374, and liability coverage costs $534.
-Liability-only coverage costs as little as $588 a year, with high-risk coverage costing $2,888 or more.
-16-year-old drivers cost the most to insure at $5,214 a year or more.
+U.S. average auto insurance rates for a Dodge Challenger are $1,342 annually with full coverage.
+Comprehensive costs around $254, collision insurance costs $374, and liability is $534.
+Liability-only coverage costs around $588 a year, and high-risk coverage costs around $2,888.
+Teens pay the highest rates at up to $5,214 a year.

 Average premium for full coverage: $1,342

-Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and for all Challenger models.
+Rate estimates include $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for all Challenger models.

-For the average driver, Dodge Challenger insurance rates go from as low as $588 for liability-only coverage to the much higher price of $2,888 for a policy for a high-risk driver.
+For a driver around age 40, Dodge Challenger insurance prices range from as cheap as $588 for just liability insurance to the much higher price of $2,888 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.